slavakukuyev/elevator-go/README.md

 * front page (not sure  with which framework)
 * investigate delay on start (why?) (done)
 * unit tests (done)
-* support client requests in gRPC
+* support client requests in gRPC - rejected for now.
 * support Prototype design pattern to clone elevators
 * create default endpoint to provide an available endpoints to api (like GET api.elevator.com)
 * Create default files structure by golang conventions